 Ercolite, model, mascot and general dogsbody

-I’m Harriet, a thirty year old graduate who has many years experience as a hobbiest home restorer.
+I’m Harriet, I have many years experience as a hobbiest home restorer.

 I inherited my love of wood from my Grandpa Richard, an engineer and hobbiest wood turner, beekeeper and goldsmith.
 The smell of beeswax polish in the morning reminds me of sitting in his workshop watching him turn all manner of things out of any piece of wood, admiring the grain, tones and textures.